A few months back, I was reading about a self-professed skinny fat guy.

 If you lose weight without holding on to the muscle you already have, you’re still going to be a skinny fat guy.

-You need to gain muscle mass and lose the fat from your belly at the same time.
+You need to gain muscle mass and lose excess body fat at the same time.

 Is that even possible?